 Before Election Day

-If a media representative would like to visit a polling place on Election Day, it is recommended that he/she contact the generally registrar in the locality of the polling place(s) where he/she would like to visit.
+If a media representative would like to visit a polling place on Election Day, it is recommended that he/she contact the General Registrar in the locality of the polling place(s) where he/she would like to visit.
 Local election officials are often overwhelmed with last-minute preparation activities prior to an election and contacting them several days in advance to discuss one’s intentions is especially welcomed.
 Anna Leider is the General Registrar in Alexandria (703.746.4050).
 Contact information for registrar offices in other jurisdictions is available at the State Board of Elections (SBE) website (www.SBE.Virginia.gov ).

 On Election Day